VitaliiPelekh/Lab1_Simulated_Annealing/README.md

 # Lab1_Simulated_Annealing
-Lab for the Lviv Nation University subject
+Lab for the Lviv Nation University